reekystive/vscode-package-navigator/README.md

 A VS Code extension that helps you quickly navigate to and manage `package.json` files in your workspace.
 Perfect for developers working with monorepos, microservices, or any multi-package projects.

+Supports all VS Code environments:

+- Local
+- Remote (SSH/WSL/Dev Containers)
+- Web (github.dev, vscode.dev)

-- View this extension on [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=reekystive.package-navigator)
+View this extension on [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=reekystive.package-navigator) or [Open VSX](https://open-vsx.org/extension/reekystive/package-navigator).
-- View this extension on [Open VSX](https://open-vsx.org/extension/reekystive/package-navigator)

 ## Features ✨